 Guides and Safety

-You will be guided by Helen Cooper and Peter Saw, who are experienced and qualified bushwalking guides licensed to lead trekking groups in Tasmania.
+The trip will be hosted by two qualified Primal Adventures guides with tons of experience hiking with families, and working with children clearances.
+Primal Adventures is licensed to lead trekking groups in Tasmania.
 In addition, they are both trained in wilderness first aid and will carry emergency communication systems.
 They will enjoy talking to you and your family about training and living the way that nature intended on this incredible adventure!